oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

      ![Administration Groups page, hierarchy tab](images/emmonlab7step8.png " ")

-10. Template Collections is a combination of Monitoring Templates, Compliance Standards and/or Cloud Policies that are applied to targets upon joining an Administration Group.
+10. Template Collections is a combination of Monitoring Templates and Compliance Standards that are applied to targets upon joining an Administration Group.
 In this lab, we have already created two template collections.
 Highlight “Non-Production Template Collection” and click View.

      ![Administration Groups page, template collections tab](images/emmonlab7step9.png " ")